 Guides offer many wildlife tours through the park and they know where the more likely locations will be for you to get lucky enough to see one of your desired majestic creatures.

 It doesn’t matter if you have a day or a week- any amount of time at Yellowstone is awesome.
 I’ve been told four days is the sweet spot but that really depends on your interests and what you want to experience in the park.

-You could spend weeks and won’t be enough time to see everything but even with a day or two you can hit the most popular attractions.
-More time would allow you to leisurely explore though in our one day trip we managed to take a couple short walks and enjoy a picnic along the lake.
+You could spend weeks and won’t be enough time to see everything but even with a day or two, you can hit the most popular attractions.
+More time would allow you to leisurely explore.
+Although, on our one day trip we managed to take a couple of short walks and enjoy a picnic along the lake.

 Have you been to Yellowstone National Park before?
 What did you find to be beneficial when planning your trip?